dart-lang/site-www/src/_guides/libraries/create-library-packages.md

 or any `packages` directories.
 For more information, see [What Not to Commit](private-files).

+{% comment %}
+PENDING: here just to make it easy to find discussions of `packages`...
+{% include coming-release.html %}
+{% endcomment %}

 You can share your open source libraries with other developers on [pub.dartlang.org](https://pub.dartlang.org/) using [pub publish](/tools/pub/cmd/pub-lish).